maciejwrabel/Training/README.md

 # Training

-This repository contains tasks that will help me establish my basic JAVA programming skils.
+This repository contains tasks that will help me establish my basic JAVA programming skills.

 # List of exercises